-After almost five years working together, my diagnostic colleague has moved to be closer to his parents.
-“We don’t have that much time left,” they said.
-A dutiful son, he complied.
-He sold his house and uprooted his little family to move to the Bay Area.
-They found a small rental home.
-He took a job at the local VA Hospital.
+After almost five years working together, a colleague, a diagnostic radiologist, moved to be closer to his parents.
+“We don’t have that much time left,” his parents said, weightily.
+As a dutiful son, he complied with their wishes, selling his house, and uprooting his little family to move hours away.
+And just like that, I lost my supportive work spouse.

-At our trauma center, he was a workhorse, squeezing joint injections and barium studies in between reading scans.
-He took progressively more weekend call over the years.
+At our trauma center, he was a workhorse, squeezing joint injections and barium studies between interpreting scans of brains, bellies, joints, and everything in between.
 Working at a constant pace, he was indispensable.
 I will take over arthrography duties in his absence, and I’ll be thinking of him.

-Shervin and I enjoyed short chats between cases, walks across the hospital to tumor board, and afternoon tea breaks.
-The breaks were part of our “wellness ritual,” we joked.
-Physician stress is a hot topic these days, and many radiologists don’t have time for lunch away from the monitor.
-So reminding Shervin to leave his desk felt like a small act of caring.
-These breaks served to loosen our limbs and clear our heads.
-The cafeteria was our watering hole.
+My work spouse and I enjoyed short chats between cases, strolls to tumor board, and afternoon tea.
+These breaks were part of our “wellness ritual,” we joked.
+Physician burnout is a hot topic these days, and most radiologists don’t have time for lunch away from the monitor.
+So reminding my work spouse to leave his desk felt like a small act of service.
+These breaks served to loosen our limbs and clear our minds, just for a few minutes.

 We talked about the tea selection, and about switching from coffee to water.
-We griped about the hospital grub, with fried food and Monster drinks among the most consistent offerings.
-Talking about the diet of the week, I told Shervin about the breastfeeding diet, which allows you to eat whatever you please, including chocolate doughnuts.
-He assured me I didn’t need to worry about it.
+We griped about the hospital grub, with fried food and Monster drinks among the consistent offerings.
+Discussing the diet of the week, I told my work spouse about the breastfeeding diet, which allows you to eat whatever you please, including doughnuts.
+He kindly assured me I didn’t need to worry about it.

-Sometimes we talked about travel- he and his Irish Rose wife were always coming back from somewhere exciting, like her homeland, or Japan, or Patagonia.
+Sometimes we talked about travel- he and his (real) wife were always coming back from somewhere exciting, like her homeland, Ireland, or Japan, or Patagonia.
 But mostly, we talked about abscesses and visceral artery ectasia and the beverage of the day.

 “You’re always so calm,” he’d say, when inside, I felt anything but.
-It was just what a busy IR wanted to hear in the middle of a stressful day.
-We consulted each other’s opinion throughout the day, and had a mutual respect for each other’s role in taking care of patients.
+It was just what a busy interventionalist wanted to hear in the middle of a stressful day.
+We consulted each other’s opinion throughout the day, and had a mutual respect for each other’s role in caring for patients.

-When I was pregnant with my son, my husband was away for weeks at a time, traveling with a successful jazz ensemble.
-Bumping over the interstates, Bob woke up somewhere new each day.
-He was with interesting people, and at a new height in his career.
+When I was pregnant, my husband was on tour for weeks at a time, traveling with a popular jazz ensemble.
+Bob woke up somewhere new each day.
+His days were filled with new places and interesting people.
 At home, I felt out of sight and out of mind.
-Shervin was there, day after day, asking how I was doing.
-Later, I was placed on modified bed rest, and was restricted to working from home.
-I could rely on Shervin to answer a “hello” over the instant messenger, or to consult with me on a difficult case.
+During that time, my work spouse was there, day after day, asking how I was.
+Later, when I was ordered on modified bed rest, I was restricted to working from home.
+In my isolation, I could rely on my colleague to answer a “hello” over the instant messenger, or offer an opinion on a difficult case.

-over the years, in a town where other professionals and friends came and went.
-He was woven in the fabric of our social group, comprised of doctors, dentists and lawyers, many of them Persian.
-With Shervin’s acceptance, I felt like part of an extended Persian family.
+Over the years, as other professionals and friends came and went, my work spouse was woven in the fabric of our social group.
+We belonged to an extended work family.

-For those who can find such a symbiotic relationship at work, I recommend they cultivate and appreciate it.
+If you can find such a supportive and symbiotic relationship at work, I recommend you cultivate and appreciate it.
 I know I’ll miss my work spouse.

 ...and perfect is the enemy of good.